Skip to main content

 3. The agent works normally until it reaches the approval point.

-5. Reviewers open /approvals or a tokenized approval link.
+5. Reviewers open the session page (/sessions/<id>), either from /approvals or from a tokenized link.

 6. A reviewer approves, rejects, or comments.